The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: The track-length extension fitting algorithm

 The PDFs with several \KE values for charged pions and protons are shown in figure~\ref{fig:Figure_003}.
 Mean \dedx value from the Bethe-Bloch formula and the most probable values (MPVs) of \dedx from the Landau-Vavilov-Bichsel formula~\cite{Bichsel:1988if} are presented together in dashed green lines and dashed blue lines, respectively.
 We can see that the Gaussian approximation introduced in Section~\ref{sec:gaus_approx} is not a good choice for particles with $\kappa$ much smaller than unity.
 In this case, the Bethe-Bloch formula cannot describe the peak of the PDF, and the shape of the PDF is also significantly different from the Gaussian.
 On the other hand, with $\kappa$ values bigger than unity, the Bethe-Bloch formula shows good agreement with the peak position, and the PDF shapes become similar with the Gaussian.

 Using the PDFs $P\left(\frac{dE}{dx} \big| \KE\right)$ where $P$ stands for the probability, a joint likelihood (${\mathcal{L}}$) is calculated by multiplying the \dedx probabilities for each hit.
-For hypothetical track-length fitting, the expected \KE of particle at a hit is calculated using the CSDA and the length given by sum of hit's residual range and an additional offset.
+For the TLEFit, the expected \KE of particle at a hit is calculated using the CSDA and the length given by sum of hit's residual range and an additional offset.
 As a result, the total likelihood for a given offset, ${L}^{\prime}$, is written as

 By looking for the best offset which gives the minimum $-2\ln{\mathcal{L}}$ value, energy of the interacted particle can be estimated through CSDA.